LLM-Coordination: Evaluating and Analyzing Multi-agent Coordination Abilities in Large Language Models: Conclusion

 \section{Conclusion}

-In this study, we evaluated and analyzed the current large language models in terms of their ability to reason and act in pure coordination games.
+In this study, we evaluated and analyzed the current large language models in the context of pure coordination games.
 We introduced the LLM-Coordination benchmark with its two tasks: 1.
 Agentic Coordination and 2.
 CoordinationQA.
-These settings allowed us to conduct holistic comparative studies of LLMs as agents as well as dive deeper into the fine-grained aspects of LLMs as coordination reasoners.
+These settings allowed us to conduct holistic comparative studies of LLMs as agents and dive deeper into the fine-grained aspects of LLMs as coordination reasoners.
 We juxtaposed LLM agents with existing Multi-agent Reinforcement Learning agents, discussing the conditions in which LLMs thrive and fail.
-Finally, we discussed the Theory of Mind Reasoning and Environment Comprehension as prerequisites for coordination and evaluated existing LLMs on these two components.
+Finally, we discussed the Theory of Mind Reasoning, Environment Comprehension, and Joint Planning as prerequisites for coordination and evaluated existing LLMs on these components.